eliefaart/upholi/README.md

 # upholi
 Personal photo library.
 Upload and view photos, and sort them in albums.

+## Repository anatomy
+### app
+React/TypeScript frontend application.
+Consumes 'wasm'.

+### lib
+A rust crate that contains some types and functionality that 'server' and 'wasm' share.

+### server
+Rust REST API that uses MongoDB as database.
+Consumes 'lib'.

+### wasm
+Web assembly that exposes a JS client that a frontend can use.
+The web assembly contains most of the business logic and takes care of all server interaction, encryption/decryption of data, processing photos, etc. Consumes 'lib' and 'server'.

 ## Docker
 Docker images for the server and frontend app are available.
 A docker compose file is provided to run both images, but you will still need to set up a MongoDB database server yourself.